Lunaria annua

-Lunaria annua, called honesty or annual honesty in English, is a species of flowering plant in the cabbage and mustard family Brassicaceae.
-It is native to the Balkans and south west Asia, and cultivated throughout the temperate world.
+Lunaria annua, commonly called honesty or annual honesty, is a species of flowering plant in the cabbage and mustard family Brassicaceae.
+It is native to southern Europe, and cultivated throughout the temperate world.

 Description

 It is an annual or biennial growing to 90 cm tall by 30 cm broad, with large, coarse, pointed oval leaves with marked serrations.
 The leaves are hairy, the lower ones long-stalked, the upper ones stalkless.
-In spring and summer it bears terminal racemes of white or violet flowers, followed by showy, green through light brown, translucent, disc-shaped silicles (not true botanical seedpods).
-When a silicle is ripe and dry, a valve on each of its sides readily falls off, and its seeds fall off a central membrane which has a silvery sheen, 3–8 cm in diameter; the membrane can persist on a plant throughout a winter depending on the weather.
-These silicles are much used in dry floral arrangements.
+In spring and summer it bears terminal racemes of white, pink or violet flowers, followed by showy, green through light brown, translucent, disc-shaped siliques (not true botanical seedpods), sometimes called moonpennies.
+When a silique is ripe and dry, a valve on each of its sides readily falls off, and its seeds fall off a central membrane which has a silvery sheen, 3–8 cm in diameter; the membrane can persist on a plant throughout a winter depending on the weather.
+These siliques are much used in dry floral arrangements.

-Etymology
+Distribution

+Lunaria annua is native to southern Europe from Spain to Romania, and has been introduced to many other parts of the world with temperate climates.